 Thankfully, it’s pretty easy to get more lutein in your day-to-day.
 While many foods get their pigment from yellow or orange lutein, the best sources of the nutrient are actually leafy greens like kale, spinach, broccoli, and parsley.
 Egg yolks also contain high amounts of lutein and the fat content in them is said to boost absorption of the nutrient.

 And of course, you always have the option of trying out a supplement.
 Dosages from six to 20 mg. have shown to reduce the risk of eye conditions.
 As always, get a doctors OK before trying any new supplement.
-For a trusted brand we love, try this lutein supplement from Puritan’s Pride ($17.99 for a two-pack, Amazon).
+For a trusted brand we love, try this lutein supplement from Puritan’s Pride (Buy on Amazon $18.88 for a 2-pack).

 Here’s to longer-lasting peepers!